memelang-net/spec/readme.md

 * ***Key*** (optional)
 	* Alphanumeric string
 	* Analogous to a database column
-	* Empty key is a query wildcard
+	* Empty *key* is a query wildcard
 	* Comma-separated list is an OR query
 * ***Value operator*** (required)
 	* `=` `!=` `>` `<` `<=` or `>=`
-	* No spaces around operators
+	* No spaces between keys and operators
 * ***Value*** (optional)
 	* Integer, float, unquoted alphanumeric string, or CSV-style quoted string
-	* Empty key is a query wildcard
+	* Empty *value* is a query wildcard
-	* Comma-seperated list is an OR query
+	* Comma-separated list is an OR query
 * Examples `K1<=V1` `K1,K2=V1` `K1=` `=V1,"val ""too"" two"` `=`

 A ***comment*** is prefixed with double forward slashes `//`